george-hawkins/breadboard-vtx-control/README.md

 Click _Save and Reboot_.
 Once you've reconnected, go to the _Configuration_ tab and under _Other Features_ select _Telemetry_ and click _Save and Reboot_ again.

-Aside: according to some sources, you shouldn't need to save and reboot twice but it's unclear to me if it always remembers unsaved changes from one tab when you switch to another.
+Aside: according to some sources, you shouldn't need to save and reboot twice, but it's unclear to me if it always remembers unsaved changes from one tab when you switch to another.

 **Credit:** these instructions are derived from Oscar Liang's instructions for the F3 [here](https://oscarliang.com/sbus-smartport-telemetry-naze32).